wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 having to keep track of which constraint type we're dealing with on any given iteration.

-Let's take a quick moment to unpack the bitwise logic in use in these classes.
+For the sake of any neophytes in the audience, let's take a quick moment to unpack the bitwise logic in use in these classes.
+Depending on your comfort level with bitwise ops, you might want to [brush up on the basics](https://wiki.python.org/moin/BitwiseOperators) before continuing.

 * `mask` is an int with 1 bits wherever we have `ind`s and 0 bits everywhere else.
   For example, if `inds = [0, 3, 6, 31]`, then `mask = 0b10000000000000000000000001001001`.